-- You have a lot of employees with multiple health insurance premiums (i.e. health, dental, and vision).
+- You have a lot of employees with multiple health insurance premiums (i.e., health, dental, and vision).

-It’s important to note that if you’re considering offering a premium-only HRA for budgetary reasons, simply lowering your HRA benefit allowance amount is another alternative.
+It’s important to note that if you’re considering offering a premium-only HRA for budgetary reasons, simply lowering your HRA benefit allowance is another alternative.

 That way, your employees are still free to choose how to spend their allowance, such as if they’d rather get reimbursed for out-of-pocket expenses, while you can still stay within your benefits budget.

+Another benefit option you have available is a premium-plus HRA.
 A premium-plus HRA is an HRA that reimburses employees for the same qualifying health insurance premiums as a premium-only plan while also reimbursing employees for eligible, qualified expenses.
 All expenses outlined in IRS Publication 502 are reimbursable with a premium-plus HRA.

 A premium-plus HRA is best for you if:

-- You have a lot of employees on a spouse’s or parent’s plan, therefore they don’t need their own health insurance premiums reimbursed.
+- You have a lot of employees on a spouse’s or parent’s plan.
+Therefore they don’t need their own health insurance premiums reimbursed.

 - You have a lot of employees that choose to be uninsured.